jacobmca/SVG-Logo-Generator/README.md

 ## Description
 This is a node-based program that generates an SVG logo based on user input into the command line.
 It utilizes [Inquirer](https://www.npmjs.com/package/inquirer/v/8.2.4) for input collection, and [Jest](https://www.npmjs.com/package/jest) for unit testing.

-The program allows the user to input a 3 character text, a color, and a shape.
+The program allows the user to input a 3 character text, the text color, the logo shape, and the logo color.
 For the shape, the user can pick between a triangle, circle, and square.

-An SVG file based on the user's input is then generated in the "examples" folder.
+An SVG file based on the user's input then generates in the "examples" folder.

 ## Usage
 To run the program, navigate to the SVG-Logo-Generator folder and enter "node index.js" into your local terminal.
 Follow the steps as prompted.